 Hebrews 5:12-14 …though by this time you ought to be teachers, you need someone to teach you the elementary truths of God’s word all over again.
 You need milk, not solid food!
 Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.

-• Then the Epistle to the Hebrews exhorts believers to grow and mature from “milk” to the “solid food,” the “strong meat” [KJV] of God’s word.
+- • Then the Epistle to the Hebrews exhorts believers to grow and mature from “milk” to the “solid food,” the “strong meat” [KJV] of God’s word.
 My wife and I, along with many millions of other believers, commit time daily to reading and learning God’s Word, the Bible.
-Even at my current age (72), I realize that God wants me to “eat” His Word daily and continue to grow thereby.
+Even at my current age (72), I realize that God wants me to “eat” His Word daily and by that to continue to grow spiritually.

 John 7:37-39 On the last and greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 By this he meant the Spirit, whom those who believed in him were later to receive…

 Ephesians 5:18 Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit.